Azure/actions/README.md

-# Azure Actions for GitHub
+# GitHub Actions for deploying to Azure

 ## Automate your GitHub workflows using Azure Actions

 [GitHub Actions](https://help.github.com/en/articles/about-github-actions)  gives you the flexibility to build an automated software development lifecycle workflow.
-With GitHub Azure Actions you can create workflows that you can set up in your repository to build, test, package, release and **deploy** to Azure.
+With GitHub Actions for Azure you can create workflows that you can set up in your repository to build, test, package, release and **deploy** to Azure.

-# Azure Actions listing
+# GitHub Actions for Azure listing

 - [Azure login](https://github.com/Azure/actions) - this repository
   - Azure login using Service Principal